Team Media Ownership Monitor 2015-2019

+Nafisa managed Media Ownership Monitor projects in Ukraine (2016), Serbia (2017), Albania (2018), Sri Lanka (2018), India and Pakistan (2019).
+She was also involved in the Journalism Trust Initiative, from the RSF team.
 Before joining RSF, Nafisa worked on the Transdniestrian Settlement Process for the Finnish Crisis Management Initiative (CMI) founded by the former President of Finland Martti Ahtisaari.
-From 2012 to 2014 she worked as policy officer for Eastern Europe, the Caucasus and Central Asia at APRODEV, now ACT Alliance EU, in Brussels.
-In 2008-2012 Nafisa worked as project manager EUCAM (EU Central Asia Monitoring) at the Centre for European Policy Studies (CEPS and FRIDE) in Brussels.
-Nafisa, holds an MA in Intercultural Communication and European Studies from the University of Applied Studies in Fulda, Germany.
-She completed a BA in English Philology at the Samarkand State Institute of Foreign Languages in Uzbekistan and gained working experience as a visiting fellow at CEPS in 2007 and through an internship at the German Bundestag (2006).
+Prior to that she worked as policy officer for Eastern Europe, the Caucasus and Central Asia for APRODEV (now ACT Alliance EU), EU Central Asia Monitoring (EUCAM) for Centre for European Policy Studies (CEPS).
+Nafisa holds an MA in Intercultural Communication and European Studies from the University of Applied Sciences in Fulda, Germany.
+She completed a BA in English Philology at the Samarkand State Institute of Foreign Languages in Uzbekistan.

 Lea is a trained journalist and has worked with the German public broadcaster WDR as well as regional press.
 She holds a Master’s degree in Conflict Resolution from King’s College London.